nopnop2002/esp-idf-smb-camera/README.md

 # Software requirements
-esp-idf v4.4/v5.x.
+ESP-IDF V5.0 or later.
+ESP-IDF V4.4 release branch reached EOL in July 2024.
+ESP-IDF V5.1 is required when using ESP32-C6.

 # Installation
-For AiThinker ESP32-CAM, You have to use a USB-TTL converter.
+For AiThinker ESP32-CAM, you need to use a USB-TTL converter and connect GPIO0 to GND.

 |ESP-32|USB-TTL|
 |:-:|:-:|